Driveways & paths.

 Step two.
 Colours.

-You don’t need to follow any rules or trends when it comes to choosing colour for your driveway.
+You don’t need to follow any rules or trends when it comes to choosing colour for your driveway and paths.
 It’s all about personal choice.

 With over 80 colours available, there is plenty of colour choice for your patio or courtyard.
 The iron oxides used to colour the concrete are completely UV stable and are mixed all the way through the concrete – the colour is permanent.
 As concrete is a natural product, the colour takes on a natural patina, or mottliness, and makes each driveway or path unique.